DavidCWQ/Linearizability-of-Lock-free-Skiplists/README.md

 ### 2.3.
 Locked time sampling

-It is not time to capture the linearization points.
+It is now time to capture the linearization points.
 Use a lock around the linearization point and the time sampling, for instance:
 ```
 lock.acquire();